Home

 What is the difference between Homeopathy and Western Medicine?

-The word homeopathy means 'similar suffering' (homo=similar, pathy=suffering).
+The word homeopathy means 'similar suffering' (Greek: homo=similar, pathy=suffering).
 This reflects the fact that homeopathy is based on the law of like cures like.
-Western medicine is based on allopathy which means 'different suffering' (allo=different, pathy=suffering).
+Western medicine is based on allopathy which means 'different suffering' (Greek: allo=different, pathy=suffering).

-Lets say, for example, you went to a homeopath with constipation.
+Lets say, for example, you went to a homeopath with chronic constipation.
 You would be given a remedy which would produce a similar constipation picture in a healthy person, but when given to you will alleviate your condition by stimulating your vital force.
-If you went to a Western medical doctor with your constipation you would be given a pharmaceutical medicine which produces the opposite condition (ie: diarrhea).
-It will actually will suppress your condition, though it will appear to be gone.
-Thus when you stop the medicine the issue will return and probably be more intense due to the suppression.
+If you went to a Western medical doctor with your constipation you would be given a pharmaceutical medicine which produces the opposite condition (ie: loose bowel movements).
+It will actually will suppress the original symptom picture, and it may disappear.
+But when you stop the medicine, the symptom picture may return and may be more intense than originally due to the effects of suppression.

 Do Homeopathic medicines produce side effects?